corda/cdl-example/README.md

 In this CorDapp:

-- `numberOfInputStates` and `numberOfOutputStates` are going to be set to 0 or 1, because for any given agreement we only want to have a maximum of one AgreementState unconsumed at any point in time which representing the latest state of this agreement.
-However, in other use cases there could be different Multiplicities involved)
+- `numberOfInputStates` and `numberOfOutputStates` are going to be set to 0 or 1, because for any given agreement we only want to have a maximum of one AgreementState unconsumed at any point in time representing the latest state of this agreement.
+However, in other use cases there could be different Multiplicities involved
 - `additionalStates` will be used to represent the BillingChips required in the Agree Paths (Although this is not implemented yet)